abhabongse/paxter/docs/beginner-tutorials/evaluation-cycle-explained.md

     :::

     :::{admonition,caution} Noteworthy
+    The phrase part resolution behavior (as described above) is completely dictated by the default function located at `env["_phrase_eval_"]`.
-    The resolution of the phrase part of a command into a python value can be fully customized by replacing `env["_phrase_eval_"]` with another function of the identical signature.
+    This behavior can be fully customized by switching out the default function and replacing it with another implementation with identical function signature.
-    This default behavior described above is merely of the default function located at `env["_phrase_eval_"]`.
+    See the section {ref}`disabling-python-code-interpretation`
+    to learn how to customize this behavior and see how it affects the entire cycle of command evaluation.
     :::

 2.  **Invoke a function call.**